 How Do You Cut Mosaic Tiles?

 Depending on the design and the area of installation, you may get off easy!
-If the material is linear and installed in a straight line, you can do most of the mesh trimming with heavy-duty scissors or tin snips.
+If the material is linear and installed in a straight line, you can do most of the paper or mesh trimming with heavy-duty scissors or tin snips.

 If you are going to be cutting through the marble, glass, or ceramic of your mosaic tile, there are a few things to consider to ensure the best cut and installation.

-The mesh backing on mosaic tiles can make cutting these intricate designs with a traditional wet saw a little more complicated.
+The backing on mosaic tiles can make cutting these intricate designs with a traditional wet saw a little more complicated.
 The backing itself usually does not have a rigid form and needs to be anchored when using a saw blade to ensure there are no slips that could damage your beautiful mosaic pattern.
 You can easily do this by using painters tape to attach your mosaic sheet to plywood and adjusting your saw depth to only cut the tile.

 How Do You Install Mosaic Tiles?